nowling-lab/asaph/README.md

 The rankings will be output to a text file in the `<workdir>/rankings` directory.

 By default, LR models are trained with Stochastic Gradient Descent (SGD) and a L2 penalty.
 Asaph also supports the average Stochastic Gradient Descent (ASGD) and Stochastic Average Gradient Descent (SAG) optimization algorithms.
 SGD additionally supports the elastic-net penalty.
 You can select different methods by using the `--methods` flag.
-If you do so, you'll need to use `--methods` each time you invoke `train`, `analyze-rankings`, and `output-rankings.
+If you do so, you'll need to use `--methods` each time you invoke `train`, `analyze-rankings`, and `output-rankings`.

 You can also enable bagging, where the dataset is bootstrapped before each model is trained, with the `--bagging` flag for the `train` function.
 Bagging is disabled by default since we have found little impact from its usage.